ArkToria/arktoria.github.io/UIAndUsage.md

 #### Update

-When the application starts, it will automatically update the subscription groups according to the last update time and update cycle.
+When the application launches, it will automatically update the subscription groups according to the last updated time and update intervals.

 For manual updates, you can right-click to update a single group or drop-down group list to update all groups.